 As noted above, an increase in eco-efficiency can lead to a decreasing eco-effectiveness.
 A company that is more eco-efficient might e.g. increase its competitiveness which might result in a higher demand and eventually in an increased consumption of resources.
 In other words, the improvements in eco-efficiency might be over-compensated by a growth effect (Stahlmann & Clausen 1999, p.21).
-This effect is illustrated in Figure 4.
-We here compare the company's change in eco-efficiency between the two periods t_0 and t_1 .
+This effect is illustrated in Figure 3.
+We here compare the company's change in eco-efficiency between the two periods $t_0$ and $t_1$ .
 In addition, the absolute changes in economic and environmental performance (effectiveness) are taken into consideration.

-The company in Figure 4 uses 8 EIA in t_0 to create 4 \in Value Added (point B in Figure 4).
-Thus, the ecoefficiency of the company in t_0 is $0.5 \frac{\epsilon}{FIA}$.
-In t_1 the economic output of the company mounts to 10 € Value Added using 10 EIA (point A in Figure 4).
-This translates into an eco-efficiency of $1 \stackrel{\notin}{\underset{\text{FIA}}{\in}}$ in t_1 .
-Since we want to find out, if the company has contributed to more sustainability during the period under observation we have to compare the performance of t1 to the performance of t_0 .
-We observe that eco-efficiency of the company has doubled from t_0 to t_1 .
-With the improved eco-efficiency the company creates a Value Added of $10 \in in t_1$, which translates in a change in economic output (economic growth) of $+6 \in (\text{see Figure 4})$.
-However, the absolute level of environmental impacts added has also risen from t_0 to t_1 : Despite the doubled eco-efficiency the company uses 2 EIA more (undesired growth effect) than in the period before (line $E{t0}E{t1}$ in Figure 4).
+The company in Figure 3 uses 8 EIA in $t_0$ to create $4 \in Value Added$ (point B in Figure 3).
+Thus, the eco-efficiency of the company in $t_0$ is $0.5 \frac{e}{EIA}$ .
+In $t_1$ the economic output of the company mounts to $10 \in Value Added$ using 10 EIA (point A in Figure 3).
+This translates into an eco-efficiency of $1 \frac{e}{EIA}$ in $t_1$ .
+Since we want to find out, if the company has contributed to more sustainability during the period under observation we have to compare the performance of $t_1$ to the performance of $t_0$ .
+We observe that eco-efficiency of the company has doubled from $t_0$ to $t_1$ .
+With the improved eco-efficiency the company creates a Value Added of $10 \in$ in $t_1$ , which translates in a change in economic output (economic growth) of $+6 \in$ (see Figure 3).
+However, the absolute level of environmental impacts added has also risen from $t_0$ to $t_1$ : Despite the doubled eco-efficiency the company uses 2 EIA more (undesired growth effect) than in the period before (line $E{t_0}E{t_1}$ in Figure 3).
 Economic growth has therefore overcompensated the increase in eco-efficiency, eco-effectiveness has therefore decreased, which can be interpreted as an undesired environmental growth effect.

 We can generalize the assessment procedure just used.
-To assess corporate contributions to sustainability during a period changes in eco-efficiency and changes in economic and eco-effectiveness must be considered.
-If economic, environmental and social performance attain at least the level of the preceding period strong contributions to sustainability are attained.
-In Figure 4 environmental performance deteriorates, because the eco-efficiency improvement is over-compensated by economic growth.
+To assess corporate contributions to sustainability during a period changes in eco-efficiency and changes in economic and ecoeffectiveness must be considered.
+If economic, environmental and social performance attain at least the level of the preceding period, strong contributions to sustainability are attained.
+In Figure 3 environmental performance deteriorates, because the eco-efficiency improvement is over-compensated by economic growth.
 Thus, up to this point one would be tempted to conclude that there has been no strong contribution to sustainability (Schaltegger & Burritt 2000, p.53).
-In other terms, the development during the period under observation is not Pareto-optimal, as the improvement in economic output is accompanied by a deterioration of environmental performance.